 The GFNY NYC serves as the World Championship for the GFNY World Series of road cycling challenges.

 It is billed as a personal endurance event: a competition against the clock and fellow riders.
-The route starts at the historic George Washington Bridge on the Hudson River, just north of Central Park, and embarks upon a 100 mile (161 kilometre) circular route of New York City.
+The route starts at the historic George Washington Bridge on the Hudson River, just north of Central Park, and embarks upon an 85 mile (137 kilometre) circular route of New York City.

-At the halfway point you crest Bear Mountain which is the highest point within the city limits.
-You can either finish your ride here or continue along the rolling terrain (total elevation 2,800 metres) back to the starting point near Fort Lee.
+At the halfway point you crest Buckberg Mountain with some great views.
+You’ll then return back to the starting point near Fort Lee.
 The event comprises a mass start and is chip timed with closed roads or police moderated traffic junctions.
-The organisers tote it as a great way to experience being a pro for a day.
+The organisers tote it as a great way to experience being a pro for a day and we agree, it’s definitely a real USA pro cycling challenge.

 Conclusion